layilin/SP23-33852/_annotations/book3.md

 120.614n the war preceding the last.
 The War of Austrian Succession (1740-1748), during which a French force unsuccessfully tried to invade Anguilla in 1745.

-121.631 "Stage above stage, in various verdure drest."
-The source of this quotation is not clear.

 121.637 "For naught is useless made."
 Gilmore identifies John Philips's *Cyder* as the source of this quotation.
-In these final lines of Book III, Grainger compares the Caribbean to Europe, and enjoins scientists and natural philosophers to explore and learn about the New World's vast natural resources.
-As he does in his preface to the poem, he suggests here that the pursuit of knowledge is a good in its own right, and ought to take precedence over the more mundane pursuit of wealth.
+In these final lines of Book III, Grainger compares the Caribbean to Europe and enjoins scientists and natural philosophers to explore and learn about the New World's vast natural resources.
+As he does in his preface to the poem, he suggests that the pursuit of knowledge is a good in its own right and ought to take precedence over the more mundane pursuit of wealth.

 ---